 If you’ve ever travelled through the major cities of Europe and ticked off the major buildings on your list, then you’ll probably have experienced what I like to call Cathedral Fatigue (like AFW “Another f**** Waterfall)

-But the Holy Trinity Cathedral is a beautiful building, set in gorgeous grounds, with a priceless view of the city that you don’t normally see.
+But the Holy Trinity Cathedral (another must-see) is a beautiful building, set in gorgeous grounds, with a priceless view of the old town that you don’t normally see.
 Most photos, postcards, and Instagrams are from the other side of the river.